-- You want to test the limits of their 100% bot detection SLA.
+- You want to test the limits of its impressive 100% bot detection SLA.

 Cloudflare – Tools for Faster, Safer Websites

-As one of the biggest DNS (domain name systems) and CDN (content delivery network) operating on the Internet, Cloudflare needs little introduction these days.
+As one of the biggest DNS (domain name systems) and CDN (content delivery networks) operating on the internet, Cloudflare needs little introduction these days.

-What not many people realize, however, is that their service protects internet properties from malicious activity such as malicious bots and DDoS attacks.
+What not many people realize, however, is that the service protects internet properties from malicious activity such as malicious bots and DDoS attacks.

-The company provides both security and performance to around 25 Million Internet sites worldwide.
+The company provides both security and performance to over 25 million internet sites worldwide.
 Best of all, you can benefit from its DDoS attack mitigation tool as part of its free offer, which also includes DNS, CDN, and free automated SSL certificates.

-- Affordable: not only is there a free plan, but the paid plans are also competitively priced.
+- Affordable: Not only is there a free plan, but the paid plans are competitively priced.